raydac/java-binary-block-parser/README.md

 ;--------------------------------------------------------------------------------
 ```
 # Fields
-Every field can have case insensitive name which should not contain '.' (because it is reserved for links to structure field values) and '#'(because it is also reserved for inside usage).
+Each field can have case insensitive name which must not contain '.' (because dot is reserved for links to structure field values) and '#'(because it is also reserved for internal library use).
-Field name must not be started by a number or chars '$' and '_'. *Field names are case insensitive!*
+A field name must not be started with either number or chars '$' and '_'. *Keep in mind that field names are case insensitive!*
 ```
 int someNamedField;
 byte field1;